jbcodeforce/flink-studies/docs/firstapp.md

 * Be sure to set quarkus uber-jar generation (`quarkus.package.type=uber-jar`) in the `application.properties` to get all the dependencies in a unique jar: Flink needs all dependencies in the classpath.
 * Package the jar with `mvn package`
 * Every Flink application needs a reference to the execution environment (variable `env` in previous example).
-* To submit a job to a Session cluster, use the following commands which use the `flink` cli inside the running container:
+* To submit a job to a Session cluster, use the following command which uses the `flink` cli inside the running `JobManagwe` container:

 ```shell
 # One way with mounted files to task manager and job manager containers.